 - Use Brush To Floss Your Teeth – Fluoride toothpaste contains enamel-strengthening properties that help to prevent cavity and reduce gum disease.
 Use fluoride to brush your teeth twice a day.

-- Eat More Vegetables – Sugar is the major culprit for a poor immune system and poor teeth and gums.
+- Eat More Vegetables – Sugar is the major culprit for a poor immune system and oral health.
 Start reducing your sugar content and begin to consume calcium-rich foods.
 Calcium is a property that your enamel needs.
 You can find calcium in fruit and vegetables.

 - Start Flossing – Sometimes, food can remain stuck inside the mouth in-between your teeth.
 If that’s the case, start flossing in between the teeth to remove any particles that remain as this can ensure bacteria levels remain low.